 - Hike from Oia to Fira

-- Have a cocktail at any of the best cocktail bars of the island
+- Have a cocktail at any of the best beach bars of the island

 - Spend a day or more at your own private plunge or infinity pool

 Ideally, you should spend 10 days (9 nights) in Santorini during the high season so you’ll do all the things you’d do above, plus:

 - movie night at the Kamari Open Air Cinema

 - Dive from Ammoudi Bay and then have seafood at the tavernas around the bay (my favourite taverna/restaurant at Ammoudi Bay is “Katina”

 - Visit the long desert beach of Kolumbo and go skinny deep!